nolmelab/play/doc/introduction.md

 # Introduction

-robust is a game server foundation focusing on MMORPG and MORPG.
+play is a game server foundation focusing on MMORPG and MORPG.

 It aims to be used as:
 - a library to build games